weidai11/cryptopp/Readme.txt

 *** Side Channel Attacks ***

 Crypto++ attempts to resist side channel attacks using various remediations.
-The remdiations are applied as a best effort but are probably incomplete.
+The remediations are applied as a best effort but are probably incomplete.
 They are incomplete due to cpu speculation bugs like Spectre, Meltdown, Foreshadow.
 The attacks target both cpu caches and internal buffers.
 Intel generally refers to internal buffer attacks as "Microarchitectural Data Sampling" (MDS).